esong501/Pokemon-Green-Rock/README.md

     - corresponding icons in the summary screen
 - can forget HM moves!
 - Linking Cord from PLA!
+- Impossible Evos have been changed
+    - any items used for trading evos are now usable items like evolution stones
+    - also now available in the Lilicove Department Store
+- a new NPC in Slateport City now gives you a Scyther!

 Moves: (Most have been changed to their Gen 7+ attributes)
 - Cut